sandstorm-io/sandstorm/tests/README.md

 potentially change the database.
 If you aren't comfortable with that, use the `run-local.sh` script.
 It takes a bundle as an argument, for example if you've run `make fast`, you can run `tests/run-local.sh ./sandstorm-0-fast.tar.xz`.

+## Running just one test case

+Say you want to run the test defined in `tests/grain.js` whose name is "Test grain anonymous user".
+You can do so like so:

+    TESTCASE="tests/grain.js Test grain anonymous user" make test

+The name must match exactly.

+You can also run all test cases in a file:

+    TESTCASE="tests/grain.js" make test

+## How to dump the DOM for debugging

+Stick this in the test:

+    browser.execute(function () {
+      return document.body.innerHTML;
+    }, [], function (result) {
+      console.log(result);
+    });

+(There's probably an easier way...)